 - the representation of the association to the outside.

-The Committee has a quorum if more than half of its members are present.
-The Committee shall decide by simple majority.
-In a tie, the President casts the deciding vote.
+The Board of Directors shall have a quorum if more than half of its members are present.
+The Board of Directors shall decide by a simple majority.
+In the event of a tie vote, the President or a Co-president shall have the casting vote.

 The Secretary keeps the minutes of the meetings and is responsible for correspondence.
 He / she is responsible for the membership directory.